-County of San Luis Obispo CSA23 - Santa Margarita CCR 2021
+County of San Luis Obispo CSA23 - Santa Margarita CCR 2022

-about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-(800) 426-4791).
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-(800) 426-4791).